 I received a lot of mail to add local favorite Sal’s Pizza to this list, so here it is.
 According to follower Anne, Sal’s is a small and quaint Italian restaurant with fire grilled pizzas and other homemade Italian food options.
 Seating is inside and out, but very limited, so get there early.
 And if you’re lucky, Sal may be there.
 The former pro boxer may be singing Italian songs while tossing dough to make pizzas in the open kitchen area behind the bar, just like you’d imagine at an authentic Italian eatery.

 As I mentioned, this is the locals secret.
 You can’t get pizza at Brogen’s South at the Pier Village, but you can get a pretty darn good pie at the Brogen’s North location.

-CJ’s is a popular local pizza place that is located in the Village.
+CJ’s is a popular local pizza place in the Village.
 Their dough is made from scratch.

 Pay your age up until 8-years-old.
 That’s the deal with the breakfast buffet at the Sand Castle, our favorite morning restaurant.
 Get to this restaurant located in the historic village downtown early, there is usually a line out the door by 10 am or so.
 In addition to the breakfast meats, muffins, yogurt, fruit, hash browns, biscuits and gravy and I can’t even remember what else, you also get eggs anyway you like and either French toast, pancake or waffle to order.
 Wear your stretchy pants to the Sandcastle.